nikhil-dewangan/js-code-youtube/README.md

 git commit -m
 git push --help

+there is so many keyboard events but we mainly use 3:
+1. key down
+2. key up
+3. key press

 Array:
 const numbers = [1, 2, 3, 4];
 array's are mutable and strings are immutable.